tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 and the equivalence described in `RFC 7049`_ these examples should be representative regardless of which of these two encodings is chosen.

+For CBOR messages, any sequence that is semantically a set (i.e. no repeated values allowed, order doesn't matter, and is hashable in Python) should be sent as a set.
+Tag 6.258 is used to indicate sets in CBOR.

 HTTP Design
 ~~~~~~~~~~~